smolt/iphoneos-apple-support/README.md

 Then add libiphoneossup.a to your Xcode project.

-Currently the Makefile builds libiphoneossup.a for the armv7 and i386 architectures which supports iPhone 4 and up.
-This library may not be needed for the arm64 architecture, but have yet to try.
+Currently the Makefile builds libiphoneossup.a for the armv7, armv7s, arm64, i386, and x86_6
+architectures which supports iPhone 4 and up.

 A fork of LDC, the LLVM-based D compiler, with iOS support can be found at https://github.com/smolt/ldc, a modified version of LLVM